 21. Leftover Paint

-So you’ve painted everything that needs painting, and there’s still some leftover.
-Here are some cool DIY projects you can try.
+So you've painted everything that needs painting, and there's still some left over?
+Then, here are some cool leftover paint projects you can try with those.

 22. Vintage Suitcases